gatsbyjs/gatsby/docs/docs/importing-assets-into-files.md

 This ensures that when the project is built, Webpack will correctly move the images into the public folder, and provide us with correct paths.

-You can reference files imported with Webpack in CSS, too:
+You can reference files in CSS to import them, too:

 ```css
 .Logo {